 Start Date: Immediately after an online training session (mandatory)

 Work Duration: up to 14 weeks (depending on the quality of the participant's work)

 Compensation: $15/hour (i.e., $120 for finishing one week's load of work; there is no partial payment)

 What We Want?

 We want to train our algorithm to do what trained eyes can do for a specific task.
 This starts with gathering a relatively large collection of what humans visually perceive of our target object, i.e., solar filaments.
 To do so, we need to first train a team of students to annotate solar filaments and then record their visual perception of many examples.
-When their annotation task is done, their final product will pave the road for an array of research topics that is of interest to scientists in domains such as Heliophysics, Space Weather, and Computer Vision.
+This is where your contribution comes into play.
+When your annotation task is done, the product will pave the road for an array of research topics that is of interest to scientists in domains such as Heliophysics, Space Weather, and Computer Vision.

 What to Annotate?

 Filaments are huge arcs of plasma that appear in the solar corona and are visible in absorption of the H-alpha line on the disk, and in emission off the solar limb.
 We refer to such observations with H-alpha filters as H-alpha images.

 On the right, you can see an example of a filament.